danstarns/graphql-code-directive/README.md

 ### Is it testable ?

 Unit testing could become cumbersome, this is because you would have to parse the AST in order to access the `source`.
 You can however write solid intergration tests, why not checkout [https://www.apollographql.com/docs/apollo-server/testing/testing/](https://www.apollographql.com/docs/apollo-server/testing/testing/) ?

+## Licence

+This software was made on a sunday afternoon with some beer 🍻 under the MIT licence.